taatuut/mongeovisqgis/README.md

 ## Summary

-Convert the CBS data from Esri Shapefile to CSV/WKT with CRS change, then explode MULTI***  geometries into separate parts, convert from CSV/WKT to Geojson, prepare format for mongoimport using jq, load into MongoDB, create `2dsphere` index, then display in QGIS using Mongo Connector plugin and do your geospatial things there.
+Convert the CBS data from Esri Shapefile to CSV/WKT with CRS change, then explode MULTIxxx geometries into separate parts, convert from CSV/WKT to Geojson, prepare format for mongoimport using jq, load into MongoDB, create `2dsphere` index, then display in QGIS using Mongo Connector plugin and do your geospatial things there.

 ## Steps